 Carl Solether is the Visitor Services Coordinator at Magazzino Italian Art.
 Her professional background is in photography, music video directing, and non-profit community outreach.

-Chiara Mannarino is the Assistant Curator at Magazzino Italian Art.
+Chiara Mannarino is the Curatorial and Programming Assistant at Magazzino Italian Art.
 She is an independent curator and art historian specializing in art of the 1960s.